Advice > Product management

 • You have just localized an e-commerce site in Spain and now see that traffic has reduced — what could be the reasons?

-You might be a fantastic product manager, but unfortunately, that’s not necessarily enough to ace your interviews at Apple.
+You might be a fantastic product manager, but that’s not necessarily enough to ace your interviews at Apple.
 Interviewing is a skill in itself that you need to learn.

-Let’s look at some key tips to make sure you approach your interviews in the right way.
+Let’s look at some key tips to make sure you approach your interviews right.

 4.1 Come as your best self at work